 - Using these rates, you provide each employee with a fixed monthly amount to cover fixed expenses plus a variable mileage rate multiplied by employee mileage to cover variable expenses.

-(If you would like a more in-depth description of how a FAVR plan operates, check out our FAVR Q & A.)
+If you would like a more in-depth description of how a FAVR plan operates, read our ultimate guide:

 A FAVR reimbursement is more accurate than both the IRS mileage rate and a traditional car allowance.
 The IRS mileage rate is based on an average set of expenses for all American drivers over the previous year.
 It is not calculated for your individual employees.
 FAVR, on the other hand, is calculated for your employees.
 Similarly, a traditional car allowance is a one-size-fits-all approach to employees that incur a variety of expenses.
 You need an individualized approach, and FAVR is the most cost-effective way to do that.